junguler/_image-manipulation/Tiler/README.md

 ```
 https://user-images.githubusercontent.com/59083599/137977998-7a86ddd4-baf6-40b9-8a03-ca740bbd1fa6.mp4

-we also applied some compression to our video clip to prevent big output sizes
+we also applied some compression to our video clip `-b:v 8M` to prevent big output sizes and use a very slow preset to preserve as much deatails as possible `-preset veryslow`